Is your business blog new, or do you already have a company blog that simply isn’t getting the traffic you would like?

 4. Use Pictures and Infographics When Blogging

-I’m not going to go into all of the details of “Bounce Rate” and “Average Time on Page,” etc.
+I’m not going to go into all of the details of “Bounce Rate” and “Average Time on Page,” – look into the latest on Core Web Vital updates for that insight.

 However, I am going to tell you that the amount of time a user spends on your business blog (aka, “dwell time”) is a huge ranking factor for Google.